Louisiana Tigers: Uniforms and equipment

+Training

 With their weapons and equipment in hand, the men of Wheat's Battalion were trained in the latest light and heavy infantry techniques by the Old Filibuster himself in the pine stands which surrounded Camp Moore.
 Once their exhausting and sometimes frustrating sessions were over, many of the Tigers often drank, played cards, and got into fights with themselves or other units.
 One man scoffed that the Tigers were "the worst men I ever saw….
 I understand that they are mostly wharf rats from New Orleans, and Major Wheat is the only man who can do anything with them.
 They were constantly fighting with each other.
 They were always ready to fight, and it made little difference to them who they fought."
 Private William Trahern of the up-country Tensas Rifles (soon-to-be Company D, 6th Louisiana) claimed that he once heard Wheat declare: "If you don't get to your places, and behave as soldiers should, I will cut your hands off with this sword!"
 One man was in fact so afraid of Wheat's belligerent filibusters that he stayed as far away from their encampment as possible.
 He later wrote: "I got my first glimpse at Wheat's battalion from New Orleans.
 They were all Irish and were dressed in Zouave dress [sic.], and were familiarly known as 'Tigers,' and tigers they were too in human form.
 I was actually afraid of them, afraid I would meet them somewhere in camp and that they would do to me like they did to Tom Lane of my company—knock me down and stamp me half to death."

 As the Tiger Battalion meshed at Camp Moore, five other men with less military experience than Wheat were commissioned colonels and their assembled companies were mobilized into regiments for Confederate service.
 No doubt embarrassed and frustrated, Wheat was spurred to desperate action.
 On June 6, 1861, he made a creative deal with the state to officially commission him a major of volunteers and to recognize his five companies temporarily as the "1st Special Battalion, Louisiana Volunteers."
 With the special or temporary status secured, Wheat hoped to attract four or five more companies and become the colonel of the soon-to-be organized 8th Louisiana Regiment.